Executive Assistant vs Administrative Assistant: What’s the Difference?

 What to Delegate: Core Responsibilities of Executive Assistant vs Administrative Assistant

 You are better off performing your managerial duties through delegation of low-impact tasks pertaining to an executive.
 In the same way, you can empower others by giving them responsibilities that will challenge as well as hone their skills.
-Of course, the tasks you delegate would depend on whether you are working with an executive or administrative assistant.
+Of course, the tasks you delegate depend on whether you work with an executive assistant or administrative assistant.

 An Executive Assistant supports high-level personnel by doing the following tasks: